International Institute of Human Rights

 The International Institute of Human Rights (French: Institut international des droits de l'homme, IIDH) is an association under French local law based in Strasbourg, France.
-It includes approximately 300 members (individual and collective) worldwide, including universities, researchers, and practitioners of human rights.
+It includes approximately 300 members (individual and collective) worldwide, including universities, researchers and practitioners of human rights.

 The IIDH was founded by René Cassin, who won the Nobel Peace Prize in 1968.
-Cassin donated the prize money for the creation of an international institute of human rights in Strasbourg.
+He donated the prize money for the creation of an international institute of human rights in Strasbourg.
 The current president is Jean-Paul Costa since 2011.

-IIHR is a recognized partner of the United Nations and has consultative status with the United Nations Economic and Social Council (ECOSOC) and UNESCO.
-It also collaborates with other international and regional organizations, including the Council of Europe, the Organization for Security and Cooperation in Europe (OSCE), and the African Union.
+IIHR is a recognized partner of the United Nations and has consultative status with ECOSOC and UNESCO.
+It also collaborates with other international and regional organizations, including the Council of Europe, the Organization for Security and Cooperation in Europe and the African Union.